TykTechnologies/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/self-managed/source-bundles.md

 To configure plugin bundles for Tyk Classic APIs click on the APIs menu item in the *API Management* menu of Dashboard and select your API to display the API editor screen.

 Click on the *Advanced Options* tab and scroll down until the *Plugin Options* section is displayed.

+{{< img src="/img/plugins/plugins_classic_api_bundles_config.png" alt="Tyk Classic Plugin Options section" >}}

 Enter the relative path of the plugin zip file in the *Plugin ID* field that Tyk Gateway should download from the web server hosting plugin bundles.

 ---